Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.Permission"></a>

 ### Permission
-Permission enumerates the valid permissions on a token class.
+Permission enumerates the valid permissions on a contract.

 | Name | Number | Description |
 | ---- | ------ | ----------- |